egzon-mustafa/pika.com/supabase/functions/daily-articles/README.md

 # Daily Articles Function

-This Supabase Edge Function provides a curated daily news overview by returning exactly **two articles per provider**, ensuring balanced coverage across all news sources.
+This Supabase Edge Function provides a curated daily news overview by returning exactly **10 articles** with smart distribution across providers, ensuring balanced coverage while respecting provider priority ranking.

 ## Overview

-The `daily-articles` function is designed to give users a quick daily snapshot of news from all available providers.
-Unlike the `all-articles` function which can return many articles per provider, this function limits the response to exactly two representative articles from each news source.
+The `daily-articles` function is designed to give users a perfect daily snapshot with exactly 10 articles.
+Unlike the `all-articles` function which can return many articles per provider, this function uses intelligent distribution to provide balanced coverage while respecting provider priorities.

 ## How it works

 1. **Fetches Recent Articles**: Retrieves the 50 most recent articles from all providers
 2. **Applies Duplicate Filtering**: Removes similar articles using Jaro-Winkler distance algorithm
 3. **Sorts by Priority**: Orders articles by provider priority and recency
-4. **Selects Two Per Provider**: Takes the two best (most recent, highest priority) articles from each provider
+4. **Smart Distribution**: Distributes exactly 10 articles across providers using priority-based algorithm

 ## Provider Priority Order

-The function respects the same priority ranking as `all-articles`:
+The function uses smart distribution based on provider priority:

-1. **Telegrafi** (highest priority)
+1. **Telegrafi** (highest priority) - **up to 3 articles**
-2. **Insajderi**
+2. **Insajderi** - **up to 2 articles**
-3. **IndeksOnline**
+3. **IndeksOnline** - **up to 2 articles**
-4. **Gazeta Express**
+4. **Gazeta Express** - **up to 2 articles**
-5. **BotaSot**
+5. **BotaSot** - **up to 2 articles**
-6. **Gazeta Blic** (lowest priority)
+6. **Gazeta Blic** (lowest priority) - **up to 2 articles**

+## Distribution Algorithm

+1. **MANDATORY Phase**: Each provider gets exactly 1 article (6 articles total)
+   - Guarantees ALL providers are represented
+   - Non-negotiable requirement for balanced coverage
+2. **PRIORITY Phase**: Remaining 4 slots distributed by priority order
+   - Telegrafi gets preference (can have up to 3 total)
+   - Others can have up to 2 total
+3. **Result**: Exactly 10 articles with ALL providers represented

 ## API Usage